IMAmuseum/harvester2/README.md

 ```

 ### Artisan Commands
-update all objects in source that have changed since given time in config
+update all objects in source that have changed since given time period in config
 ```sh
 php artisan harvest:collection --source=your_db_source
 php artisan harvest:collection --source=your_db_source